 Check out this great series of photos we uncovered on Flickr thanks to Kevin Mueller.
 Get ready to be amazed by his terrific photos!

-Explore the past and present through images from the Library of Congress.
-See the difference between a painting from the 1830s and a photograph of the same area in the 1930s.
+Take a look at these two amazing images from the Library of Congress.
+The first is a painting from the 1830s, and the second is a photograph of the same area in the 1930s.
+See how much has changed!

 Take a look back at the 1930s with this beautiful photograph of the Auditorium and Stanley Theatres on Howard Street in Baltimore.
 We uncover the story behind the photo and its connection to the throes of the Great Depression.
 Plus, check out an advertisement from 1933.